Madam Sul-Te-Wan

 We never did discover the origin of her name.
 No one was bold enough to ask.” – Actress Lillian Gish.

-Madame Sul-Te-Wan career expanded for more than seven decades.
-Ms. Sul-Te-Wan was the first Black actor contracted to a film, appearing in an unaccredited role in D.W.
-Griffith’s Birth of a Nation in 1915.
 She appeared in dozens of films, limited to portraying characters who were maids, “Mammys” ‘or criminals, which was typical for Black actresses at that time.
 In the Black classic, Carmen Jones, played Hagar, the grandmother of Dorothy Dandridge’s character.
-Ms. Sul-Te-Wan performance was so convincing that many thought that she was Ms. Dandridge’s grandmother.

 Madame Sul-Te-Wan became the first Black actress to land a studio contract, carving out a place for herself in the emerging Hollywood scene.

 Madame Sul-Te-Wan’s interest in performing was awakened when she delivered laundry to Louisville’s Buckingham Theater where the white actresses who were her mother’s customers often invited young Nellie in to watch the shows.
 Two white actresses, Mary Anderson and Fanny Davenport wrangled an audition for her at a talent contest at the Buckingham which the youngster won.
-Although Ms. Sul-Te-Wan never gets the recognition she deserves, she’s definitely one of the pioneers who paved the way for Black actresses today.”
+Although Ms. Sul-Te-Wan never gets the recognition she deserves, she’s one of the pioneers who paved the way for Black actresses today.”

 Born in Louisville, Kentucky in 1873, she was the child of free slaves, she first became interested in acting while her mother worked as a laundress and she saw young actresses rehearsing their lines.
 Wanting to pursue her interest, she moved to Cincinnati, Ohio, and joined the Three Black Cloaks Company, where she started her own theatre company and began touring the East Coast.
 She began working under the stage name “Creole Nell.”
-She would later form her own troupes – The Black Four Hundred, who employed 16 performers and 12 musicians, and the Rare Black Minstrels, who successfully toured the East coast Negro vaudeville circuit.
+She would later form her troupes – The Black Four Hundred, who employed 16 performers and 12 musicians, and the Rare Black Minstrels, who successfully toured the East Coast Negro vaudeville circuit.
 Her touring took her to California, where she auditioned to be in the movies – a hard feat for any African American to accomplish at the beginning of the twentieth century.
 Still, she persisted and her film debut was in the silent movie The Cause of It All as “Mary, the Hotel Cook.”

 Her next films became classics of the silent era but left a legacy.
 She picked up an unaccredited role in D. W. Griffith’s The Birth of a Nation as a “Black woman” who taunted Dr. Cameron.
 She was the only African American in the cast of that movie.
 It is hard to point her out amongst a field of blackface white actors playing racial stereotypes with racist characterizations.
 Griffith was so impressed he hired her on the spot, paying her $3 a day.
 After only one day’s work, he bumped her rate up to $5 a day and would soon sign her to a contract that paid $25 a week whether she did any acting or not.

-{“When the film was complete, Madam Sul-Te-Wan was discharged from Griffiths’ film company for “allegedly stealing a book from a white actress and inciting blacks to protest the film’s showing in the Los Angeles area.}
+{“When the film was complete, Madam Sul-Te-Wan was discharged from Griffiths’ film company for “allegedly stealing a book from a white actress and inciting Blacks to protest the film’s showing in the Los Angeles area.}

 {Hiring prominent African American attorney E. Burton Ceruti, she successfully defended herself against the charges and was reinstated in the company.”}

-“It was a highly unusual move for Griffith, who preferred black roles be played by white actors in blackface, and it’s one of the great ironies in film history that the first black woman to be hired as a stock player in Hollywood would feature in perhaps the most baldly racist movie Hollywood ever produced: one in which the last act sees the Ku Klux Klan galloping to defeat a mob of “crazed Negroes.”
+“It was a highly unusual move for Griffith, who preferred black roles be played by White actors in blackface, and it’s one of the great ironies in film history that the first Black woman to be hired as a stock player in Hollywood would feature in perhaps the most baldly racist movie Hollywood ever produced: one in which the last act sees the Ku Klux Klan galloping to defeat a mob of “crazed Negroes.”

 Her next unaccredited role was in D.W.
 Griffith’s Intolerance: Love’s Struggle Throughout The Ages as Girl at Marriage Market in the Babylonian Story.
 Following her work with Griffith, she appeared in The Children Pay with Lillian Gish and 1917’s Stage Struck with Dorothy Gish.